EN JP

 The surface of the sanshin should be wiped regularly with a soft cloth.

-Gently wiping off fingerprints and dirt from the strings, bachi, and body will protect the wood and keep it shiny.
+Gently wiping off fingerprints and dirt from the strings, plectrum (bachi), and body will protect the skin and wood and keep them shiny.

 Use a dry cloth, as moisture can damage the instrument.